Interview with Jimmy Gaspero, Co-Creator of Penny and the Yeti

 Jimmy Gaspero: (Chuckles) When we started the story it heavily involved Penny, but we also found a way to include my oldest whose middle name is Perry as one of the characters in the book.
 Penny is front and center, but if we get a sequel, expect to see more about Perry.

-How did the story evolve from a four-page short to a full graphic novel?
+How did the story evolve from a four-page short story to a full graphic novel?

-The original title was Yeti and the Big Stomp and it was a four-page comics that had a scene where the character go to a diner and the Yeti gets upset because they dont have what Yeti wants and this causes cracks in the floor and Penny has to go talk to Yeti to calm things down.
+The original title was Yeti and the Big Stomp and it was a four-page comic that had a scene where the characters go to a diner and the Yeti gets upset because they dont have what Yeti wants and this causes cracks in the floor.
+Penny soon steps in and goes to talk to Yeti to calm things down.

-I pitched the idea to Mad Cave Studios and Papercutz and they gave me about two months to put together a full story with co-creator Amber Akin.
+I pitched the idea of a girl and her yeti to Mad Cave Studios and Papercutz and they gave me about two months to put together a full story with co-creator Amber Akin.

 What are you excited for readers to experience from Penny and the Yeti?

-Amber Akin, who is the co-creator, artist, and colorist on the book has done a phenomenal job and the artwork is so fun and whimsical, so I am excited for readers to enjoy that.
+Amber Akin, who is the co-creator, artist, and colorist on the book has done a phenomenal job and the artwork is so fun and whimsical.
+I am excited for readers to enjoy that!

-As for the story itself, it’s about family and deals with that experience kids can face when parents argue.
-There is nothing traumatic in the book, and the parents are not the villains, but highlighting the human side of parents when their relationship is impacted by being tired, overworked, and it spills in front of the kids.
+As for the story itself, it’s about family and deals with the experience kids can face when parents argue.
+There is nothing traumatic in the book, and the parents are not the villains, but it highlights the human side of parenting when relationships are impacted by being tired, overworked, and it spills in front of the kids.

 Penny wears her emotions on her sleeves and during an argument she overhears, she draws a Yeti that walks off the page and into Penny’s life which lead to some fun adventures.

 I try to talk about little moments that can build tension in the home without making kids feel like it’s their job to fix things.
 Then of course there are a bunch of silly moments that I hope kids have a fun time with.
-If there anything kids get from this story, I hope it’s the ability to express themselves.
+If there is anything I hope kids get from this story, it’s the ability to express themselves.

 How has it been reflecting on your journey from comic book reader, to comic book podcaster, and now creator?

-Penny and the Yeti is on stands now.
-For more about Jimmy Gaspero, you can follow him at @jimmygaspero on Instagram
+Penny and the Yeti is in stores now.
+For more about Jimmy Gaspero, you can follow him at @jimmygaspero on Instagram.

-This interview was written by Seth Adrian Romo.
+This interview was co-written by Seth Adrian Romo and Samuel Mason White.
 All quotes were edited for clarity.